Help grow the archive! drop a knowledge bomb here.

 What Made Him Famous?

 Chris Sharma’s phenomenon started to spread worldwide at the age of 14 when he sent the hardest route in the USA at the time.
 From this moment on, we can say he’s famous for being the world’s modern grade pusher.
 The first 9a+ climber (Biographie), and then the first 9b (Jumbo Love), while bolting and climbing the world’s newest and hardest routes.
 These days, Sharma owns a successful chain of climbing gyms in Spain, and a reality T.V show on H.B.O with the name ‘The Climb’.
+Chris Sharma became a famous rock climber because he was the best climber of his time.

 Watch Chris make the first ascent of Es Pontas, Deep Water Solo.

 Not easy to say, but we’d probably choose his ascent of “La Dura Dura”, 9b+ in Oliana, Spain.
 The route was bolted by Sharma and got the first ascent by Adam Ondra, and the second by the bolter himself.
 This route still remains legendary and is recognized as one of the most important routes in the world.
-La Dura Dura is yet to see another ascent since Sharma’s
+La Dura Dura is yet to see another ascent since Sharma.

 Adam Ondra climbing 9c Norway